This topic describes some basic operations in Web ODC.

 | Table name | employee |

-In the odc_4.2.0 project, click Log in to Database to go to the SQL window.
+In the odc_4.2.0 project, click Log in to the database to go to the SQL window.

-In the SQL window, edit an SQL statement to create a table named
+In the SQL window, edit the SQL statement to create the

-to switch to another database.After you complete writing SQL statements, click Press F8 in the toolbar to run all SQL statements in the current SQL window.
-The following table describes the icons related to SQL statement execution.
+to switch databases.After you edit the SQL statement, click Run F8 in the toolbar of the SQL window to run all SQL statements in the current SQL window.

-Icon Description Press F8 Click this icon to run all SQL statements in the current SQL window.
-Run Current Statement (F9) Click this icon to run all selected SQL statements or the statement in the line where the pointer is hovering.
+Feature Description Run F8 Runs all SQL statements in the current SQL window.
+Run Current Statement F9 Runs all selected SQL statements or the SQL statement on the line where the cursor is located.
 Abort Click this icon to abort the running statements.
+Note

-Example: Change the value of name from xiaoguo to xiaofeng in the employee table in the odc_test database.
+Example: Change the value of the name column in the employee table in the odc_test database from xiaoguo to xiaofeng.

-Choose Projects > All Projects.
-On the tab that appears, click the project name odc_4.3.x.
+On the Project > All Projects page, click the project name odc_4.3.x.

-On the Tickets tab, choose Database Change > Create New.
+On the Tickets tab, choose Database Change > Create Database Change.

-In the Create Database Change Task panel, configure the following parameters.
+On the Create Database Change page, enter the following information.

-On the Tickets tab, you can view the approval status and basic information of the task in the database change task list.
+After the task is generated, you can view the task approval result and task information in the Tickets > Database Change list.